nkohari/nate.io/content/work.md

 {% lead-in %}I'm an internet engineer.{% /lead-in %} I build thoughtful, polished web interfaces and scalable, high-performance APIs.
 My goal as an engineer is to make people happier, more efficient, and more effective at their work.

-Right now, I'm building [Ardent](https://ardent.ai), a platform which helps everyone build and share AI workflows, whether or not they know how to write code.
+Right now, I'm building [Ardent](https://ardent.ai), a platform which helps everyone build and share AI-powered software, whether or not they know how to write code.

 Before that, I spent four and a half years at [Stripe](https://stripe.com), working on developer experience and some of the company's early work with generative AI.
 Over the {% duration since="2004-06-01" /%} of [my career](#career), I've started three companies, and held a wide range of roles from engineer to executive.